Local Density of States induced near Impurities in Mott Insulators

-We would like to acknowledge useful discussions with Y. Y. Wang.
-This work was in part supported by the the NSF Grant No.\ DMR-1611392, U.S. Army Research Office Grant No.\ W911NF-14-1-0525, and the Robert A.\ Welch Foundation Grant No.\ C-1411(S.E.G. and Q.S.).
-Q.S. acknowledges the support of ICAM and a QuantEmX grant from the Gordon and Betty Moore Foundation through Grant No. GBMF5305 (Q.S.), the hospitality of University of California at Berkeley and of the Aspen Center for Physics (NSF grant No. PHY-1607611), and the hospitality and support by a Ulam Scholarship of the Center for Nonlinear Studies at Los Alamos National Laboratory.
+We acknowledge useful discussions with Y. Y. Wang.
+This work has primarily been supported by the NSF under Grant No. DMR-2220603, and by the Robert A. Welch Foundation Grant No. C-1411 and the Vannevar Bush Faculty Fellowship ONR-VB N00014-23-1-2870.
+W.D. was supported by the National Key R\&D Program of the MOST of China under Grant No. 2022YFA1602603 and the Startup Grant No. S020118002/002 of Anhui University.